 America First Multifamily Investors, L.P. (the "Partnership") was formed on April 2, 1998, under the Delaware Revised Uniform Limited Partnership Act for the primary purpose of acquiring, holding, selling and otherwise dealing with a portfolio of mortgage revenue bonds which have been issued to provide construction and/or permanent financing of multifamily residential properties.
 The Partnership expects and believes the interest earned on these mortgage revenue bonds is excludable from gross income for federal income tax purposes.
 As a result, most of the income earned by the Partnership is exempt from federal income taxes.
 The Partnership may also invest in other types of securities that may or may not be secured by real estate and may make taxable property loans secured by multifamily properties which are financed by mortgage revenue bonds held by the Partnership.
 The Partnership generally does not seek to acquire direct interests in real property as long term or permanent investments.
-The Partnership may, however, acquire real estate securing its mortgage revenue bonds or taxable mortgage loans through foreclosure in the event of a default.
-In addition, the Partnership may acquire interests in multifamily apartment properties ("MF Properties") in order to position itself for future investments in mortgage revenue bonds issued to finance these properties.
+The Partnership may acquire interests in multifamily apartment properties ("MF Properties") in order to position itself for future investments in mortgage revenue bonds is under Section 42 of the properties.
 The Partnership expects to sell its interest in these MF Properties in connection with the future syndication of low income housing tax credits under Section 42 of the Internal Revenue Code ("LIHTCs") or to a tax-exempt organization and to acquire mortgage revenue bonds on these properties to provide debt financing to the new owners.